dgerabagi/data-curation-environment/flattened_repo.md

 -   **Library:** `better-sqlite3`.
 This library provides a synchronous API that is highly performant and fits well with the VS Code extension architecture (running in the Node.js Extension Host).
 -   **File Location:** `.vscode/dce.db` (inside the user's workspace).
 -   **Build Configuration (C119):** Because `better-sqlite3` is a native Node.js module, it **must** be excluded from the Webpack bundle.
 We will add it to the `externals` section of `webpack.config.js`.
+-   **Native Module Compatibility (C120):** `better-sqlite3` must be compiled against the specific Electron version used by VS Code, not the system's Node.js version.
+This requires running `npm rebuild better-sqlite3` or using `@electron/rebuild` in the extension directory.

 ### 3.2.
 Schema Design